 Bryant Murphy, MD, MBA, FASA, is a Professor of Anesthesiology at the University of North Carolina at Chapel Hill School of Medicine and an executive leadership coach.
 He obtained his undergraduate degree in Psychology with a Neuroscience Concentration from Duke University.
 He completed Medical School, Anesthesiology Residency, and Cardiothoracic Anesthesiology Fellowship at Wake Forest University.
-He also obtained a Masters of Business Administration degree from George Washington University in 2012.
+He also obtained a Master of Business Administration degree from George Washington University in 2012.

 Prior to returning to academic practice at UNC, he was a partner in a private practice Anesthesiology Group in southeastern North Carolina, and served on the Board of Trustees for the Cape Fear Valley Medical Center.